shuson/shuson.github.io/_posts/2017-08-04-minimum-url-encoding-thing - Copy.md

 To make it clear, there are 3 rules:

-1. URI characters before "?", we name it address part, it is encoded by UTF-8 with Percentage Encoding.
+1. URI characters before "?", it is encoded by UTF-8 with Percentage Encoding.
 Which means a non-ascii character, for example Chinese character **春** is encoded as "%E6%98%A5"

-2. URI characters after "?", we call it query part, it is encoded based by its Operation System, for Chinese characters, it might be GB2312 or UTF-8.
+2. URI characters after "?", it is encoded based by its Operation System, for Chinese characters, it might be GB2312 or UTF-8.

 3. When GET/POST or make HTTP request in a web browser, the encoding is determined by